Eversmile Dental Provides Care

 - We are recognised by several major providers.

-The type of service, fees, and how much is paid for your appointment depend on your provider and the specific plan you are on.
+The type of service, fees, and how much is covered depend on your provider and the specific plan you are on.
 It’s a good idea to check directly with your provider before your visit.

 Can rotten teeth be managed without going to the dentist?

 In most cases, tooth decay requires professional dental care.
-While early enamel changes may be managed with dietary and hygiene changes, active decay generally needs intervention to prevent further damage.
+While early enamel changes may be managed with dietary and hygiene changes, active decay may require intervention to help reduce the risk of further damage.

 Here’s what parents should know: